Core Program Application

 Very High

 Self-directed projects, reading that turned into action, following up a concept with a build.
 Even a simple thing done with genuine curiosity beats an impressive-sounding but hollow description.
-No evidence of self-direction outside of required coursework.
+No self-direction outside of required coursework.
 Interest described but with no attempt to act on it.

 Personal Projects